danielcorin/blog/content/til/fastai/lesson4-blog-post-imitator/index.md

 date: 2024-11-04T13:57:00-04:00
 draft: false
 tags:
-- fastai
 - language_models
+- course.fast.ai
 series: "Fast.ai Course"
 github_url: https://github.com/danielcorin/fastbook_projects/tree/main/blog_post_imitator
 toc: true
 ---

 In this notebook/post, we're going to be using the markdown content from my [blog](https://github.com/danielcorin/blog) to try a language model.
-From this, we'll attempt to prompt the model to generate a post about a topic I might write.
+From this, we'll attempt to prompt the model to generate a post for a topic I might write about.

 Let's import `fastai` and disable warnings since these pollute the notebook a lot when I'm trying to convert these notebooks into posts (I am writing this as a notebook and converting it to a markdown file with [this script](https://github.com/danielcorin/blog/blob/8181116943a7e4a8583edcf9d64c2b08b41cbf34/scripts/convert_notebook.py)).